 Impact Investing

-With a nearly 40-year track record, the HIT is a leader in impact investing.
+With a 40-year track record, the HIT is a leader in impact investing.
 The HIT has a successful history as a fixed income impact investor incorporating Environmental, Social, and Governance (ESG) into its investment strategy.
 The HIT is committed to putting union capital to work in investments that produce competitive returns—its primary objective—while, at the same time, creating quality union construction jobs while building affordable and workforce housing.

 The HIT’s investments also provide broader economic benefits that improve the lives of working people and their communities and support environmentally responsible investing.
 This cycle of sustainable investment is reinforcing—strengthening pension plans, the livelihood of union members and the communities in which they live and work.